jimingeorge/coupon-code/readme.md

 * If coupon is valid, calculates the discount for the cartPrice and returns the final amount after discount.
 * For Percentage Discount coupon, output depends on if the percentage amount is over or under the maximum allowed discount.

+## Getting it running

+1. Install all dependencies by running - `npm install`
+2. To start the application - `npm start`

 ## Usage

 * /couponvalidator?price=<-price->&coupon=<-coupon-> returns the cartPrice, discountAmount & finalPrice.